GJChaitin/unknowable/README.md

 The above material all comes Archive.org:

 * [The UNKNOWABLE](https://web.archive.org/web/20060924160850/http://www.cs.auckland.ac.nz/CDMTCS/chaitin/unknowable/)
-* [The UKNOWABLE Chapter 2 alternate location](https://www.cs.auckland.ac.nz/CDMTCS/chaitin/unknowable) and for portions of "The Limits of Mathematics".
+* [The UKNOWABLE Chapter 2 alternate location](https://www.cs.auckland.ac.nz/CDMTCS/chaitin/unknowable) and for portions of "The Limits of Mathematics" (2003).

 Links to the code can be found off of the latter site.